Government services, schools, colleges, courts and parks: What's open, closed and canceled because of coronavirus

 COVID-19, also known as novel coronavirus, has led to numerous closings, cancellations, postponements and schedule changes.

 Here are major public-service and hospital-related updates that affect the Greensboro area.
-This roundup was last updated at 5:15 p.m.
-March 30 to add updated unofficial counts of coronavirus cases statewide.
+This roundup was last updated at .m.
+March 31 to add updated unofficial counts of coronavirus cases statewide, additional state park closings, higher education updates and news of Guilford County's first coronavirus-related death.

 Stay-at-home orders